laurielim/laurielim.github.io/src/portfolio/kreolingo.md

 ### Development
 In terms of development, this project presented an exciting challenge.
 I had to figure out how Duolingo's exercises worked and implement them using Svelte, which was both demanding and rewarding.
 It was like taking things apart to see how they work and then putting them back together.

 The project not only expanded my understanding of Svelte but also honed my problem-solving skills as I tackled each exercise type.
-In the end, I created a strong and user-friendly language learning app.
 It may not have all of Duolingo's features, but it shares the same core exercises, making learning Mauritian Creole engaging and interactive.

 ---